martinlarka/SecretSanta/README.md

 SecretSanta
 ===========

-A simple Secret santa calculator written in Java.
-Uses sms api to send out the results.
+A repo of simple Secret santa calculators.

+2014 - Java
+2016 - Go